Santa Clara Dental Emergency – Bitten Tongue or Lips

 An unintentional accident such as a fall or being hit in the mouth can cause an accidental bite to the tongue, cheek or lips.
 Hopefully the cut or laceration is minor and will heal on its own, but at other times a dental emergency visit is required.
 It is important to seek care from a dental or medical professional if you are not sure how serious the wound is.
 Young children may be especially prone to biting their cheeks, lips, or tongue because they sometimes participate in many different sports and games.

 Santa Clara area dentist Dr. Antonious will treat patients experiencing this type of dental emergency.
-He has been serving Santa Clara residents for over twenty years.
+He has been serving Santa Clara residents for over twenty years and providing dental emergency treatment like sever toothaches and knocked out tooth.

 A self-inflicted bite may happen while eating, especially if we are in a rush.
 Biting and chewing food while numb from a dental procedure can make it very easy to accidentally bite ourselves.
 It may be advisable to consume soft foods or liquids that don’t require chewing if a meal is needed before the numbness has dissipated.
 Fortunately these types of bites are frequently mild, heal on their own, and do not require sutures or a dental emergency appointment.